Hereward Carrington: Career

 Science historian Sherrie Lynne Lyons wrote that the glowing or light-emitting hands in séances could easily be explained by the rubbing of oil of phosphorus on the hands.
 In 1909 an article was published in The New York Times titled Paladino Used Phoshorus.
 Carrington confessed to having painted Palladino's arm with phosphorescent paint, however he claimed to have used the paint to track the movement of her arm, to detect fraud.
 There was publicity over the incident and Carrington claimed his comments had been misquoted by newspapers.

 Carrington exposed the sleight of hand tricks the Eddy Brothers used in an article in the Popular Science magazine.
 He wrote an introduction to the book Spiritism and Psychology (1911) by Théodore Flournoy which took a psychological approach to cases of mediumship.
-Carrington gained his Ph.D. in 1918 from Oskaloosa College.
+Carrington gained his PhD in 1918 from Oskaloosa College.

 In 1930, he stated "I have no particular theory to defend, and no belief to uphold.
 I am not a convinced spiritualist; at the same time, I am willing to grant that the evidence for survival is remarkably strong."
 Among other researches he made a detailed study of the medium Eileen J. Garrett.
 Carrington's 1957 book The Case for Psychic Survival is devoted to Garrett.

 Carrington kept extensive records of his research and investigations, and corresponded with notable figures of the day including Israel Regardie, Nandor Fodor, Aleister Crowley and one of the earliest pioneers in the field of astral projection, Sylvan Muldoon, with whom he co-authored three books, including The Projection of the Astral Body (1929) and The Phenomena of Astral Projection (1951).
 A large collection of his writings and correspondence is held by Heidieh Croce, the heir to Marie Carrington's estate, as well as the Princeton University library.